prodev717/web-embedded-python/README.md

 # WEP — Web Embedded Python

-> **WEP** is a lightweight server-side template engine and micro-framework that lets you embed native Python directly inside HTML files using `.wep` files and `<wep>` tags.
+> **WEP** is a lightweight server-side template engine and micro-framework that lets you embed native Python directly inside HTML using `.wep` files and `<wep>` tags.
 Inspired by PHP, WEP enables rapid prototyping and AI-powered dynamic web content — without the complexity of separate frontend/backend stacks or REST APIs.

 ---